todar/friday-night-update/songs/silent-night.md

 ---
 title: Silent Night
-artist: Unknown
+artist: Joseph Mohr
-copyright: (YEAR UNKNOWN)
+copyright: " "
 tags:
   - Christmas
 ---
 Silent night!
 Holy night!
 All is calm, all is bright
 Round yon virgin mother and Child